IOC boss Bach impressed by slopestyle 'cool guys'

 SOCHI, Russia With their baggy pants, bandannas and unique vocabulary snowboarders may not be everyone's idea of the archetypal Olympian, but IOC President Thomas Bach is impressed by the 'cool guys' of slopestyle and their gravity-defying tricks.

 "It looks very spectacular," Bach told a small group of news agency reporters.
-"I just met the three medalists and they are cool guys.
+"I just met the three medallists and they are cool guys.

 "They found it (competition) cool and now they wait for the party.
 When you win you have party."

-The event was included in the Sochi Olympics as the IOC is eager to revamp the sports program to attract new sponsors and a new generation of viewers and fans.
+The event was included in the Sochi Olympics as the IOC is eager to revamp the sports programme to attract new sponsors and a new generation of viewers and fans.

 Asked about the sport, its athletes and their daredevil approach to the competition, Bach said it was a sign of changes in the Olympics.